ballerina-platform/ballerina-dev-website/swan-lake/integration-tools/edi-tool.md

 layout: ballerina-edi-support-left-nav-pages-swanlake
 title: EDI tool
 description: The EDI tool provides the below set of command line tools to work with EDI files in Ballerina.
-keywords: ballerina, programming language, edi, contract
+keywords: ballerina, programming language, edi, contract, text, JSON
 permalink: /learn/edi-tool/
 active: edi-tool
 intro: The EDI tool provides the below set of command line tools to work with EDI files in Ballerina.